Orkney: Norwegian rule

-Absorption by Scotland
+Absorption by Scotland, and later Great Britain and the United Kingdom

 James III and Margaret, whose betrothal led to Orkney passing from Norway to Scotland.

 In 1468 Orkney and Shetland was pledged by Christian I, in his capacity as King of Norway, as security against the payment of the dowry of his daughter Margaret, betrothed to James III of Scotland.
 However, the money was never paid, and Orkney was absorbed by the Kingdom of Scotland in 1472.

 The history of Orkney prior to this time is largely the history of the ruling aristocracy.
 From then on ordinary people emerge with greater clarity.
 An influx of Scottish entrepreneurs helped to create a diverse and independent community that included farmers, fishermen and merchants that called themselves comunitas Orcadie and who proved themselves increasingly able to defend their rights against their feudal overlords.

-From at least the 16th century, boats from mainland Scotland and the Netherlands dominated the local herring fishery.
-There is little evidence of an Orcadian fleet until the 19th century, but it grew rapidly, and 700 boats were involved by the 1840s with Stronsay and later Stromness becoming leading centres of development.
+From at least the 16th century boats from mainland Scotland and the Netherlands dominated the local herring fishery.
+There is little evidence of an Orcadian fleet until the 19th century, but it grew rapidly, and 700 boats were involved by the 1840s, with Stronsay and later Stromness becoming leading centres of development.
 White fish never became as dominant as in other Scottish ports.

 Blaeu's 1654 map of Orkney and Shetland.
 Mapmakers at this time continued to use the original Latin name Orcades.

 Agricultural improvements beginning in the 17th century resulted in the enclosure of the commons and ultimately in the Victorian era the emergence of large and well-managed farms using a five-shift rotation system and producing high-quality beef cattle.